ISG-Siegen/assembled/ensemble_techniques/README.md

 * Please be aware, adding calibration to the base models increases the overhead for fit and predict.
 Especially if the ensemble techniques can not work with pre-fitted models.
-Consider the following, adding calibration is like adding another model for each base model (on-the-fly or during pre-processing).
+Consider the following, adding calibration is like adding another wrapper model for each base model (on-the-fly or during pre-processing).